rijacklin/data-structures-cc/ch02/ch02-notes.md

   operations modify elements near the end, a DualArrayDequeue places two ArrayStacks back-to-back so that operations are fast on either end.

+- Balancing the two ArrayStacks ensures that, unless there are fewer than 2 elements, both front and back each contain at least n/4 elements.

+  - If this condition is not met (there are less than n/4 elements in one of the arrays and more than 3n/4 in the other), balance() moves elements between the two arrays so that front and back each contain as close to n/2 elements as is possible (accounting for odd values of n).

+### Theorem

+- Implements the List interface.

 - Ignoring the cost of calls to resize() and balance(), an ArrayDequeue
   supports: